CortexIntelligentAutomation/docs/content/en/docs/2024.9/_shared/install-application-server/apply-recommended-security-measures.md

 The settings can be applied by running a script.
 Be aware that the server will be restarted when the script is run.
 Apply the settings by following these instructions:

 1. Open a Windows PowerShell (x64) window as administrator.
-1. Type and run the following command to temporarily set the PowerShell Execution Policy:
+1. Type and run the following command to temporarily modify the PowerShell Execution Policy:

     ```powershell
     Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process